All those times I was bored

 Now I would know too much.

-wanna read more??just click.. byOPIKABU: September 2009
+Now I would know. wanna read more??just click.. byOPIKABU: September 2009